jciardo/MCMC_project/README.md

 ## 1. Code Structure

-The project is organized in a modular fashion:
+The project is organized as follows:

-*   **`main.py`**: The main entry point.
-Handles argument parsing, simulation initialization, parallel execution, and results plotting.
+*   **`main.py`**: Entry point for running simulations.
+Parses command-line arguments and orchestrates the MCMC process.
+*   **`state_space/`**: Defines the state space and board representation.
+    *   `geometry.py`: Defines the 3D grid geometry and precomputes all the attack lines for queens on the board.
+    *   `states.py`: Defines the different state representation `StackState` and `ConstraintState`.
+Also includes their initialization methods (random, noisy latin square, etc.) and methods to apply moves.
 *   **`energy/`**: Contains the energy model.
-    *   `energy_model.py`: Defines the cost function (Hamiltonian) which counts the number of alignments (attacks) between queens.
+    *   `energy_model.py`: Defines the energy function.
+It counts the number of conflicts (attacking queens) in the 3D grid.
+We also have the logic to compute the moves from proposals at each step.
+There is also a function to compute the number of attacked queens.
 *   **`mcmc/`**: Core of the MCMC algorithm.
-    *   `proposals.py`: Defines possible moves to explore the state space (Shuffle, Swap, Random Height, etc.).
+    *   `proposals.py`: Defines various proposal mechanisms to suggest new states, including single stack height changes, constraint-respecting swaps, and block shuffles.
-    *   `chain.py`: Manages the Markov Chain logic and Metropolis-Hastings acceptance/rejection criteria.
+    *   `chain.py`: Defines the MCMC chain structure, including state transitions and acceptance criteria.
     *   `annealing.py`: Implements cooling schedules (Linear, Geometric, Adaptive) for simulated annealing.
-*   **`state_space/`**: Problem representation.
-    *   `geometry.py`: Defines the 3D grid and line indices.
-    *   `states.py`: Defines data structures for representing the board state and initialization methods.
+It also contains the main MCMC loop that iteratively proposes moves, evaluates them, and updates the state.
 *   **`utils/`**: Utility functions.
     *   `plot_utils.py`: Tools for visualizing energy evolution and the final 3D configuration.